YonatanReuvenIsraeli/PC-Reviver/README.md

-# PC Reviver v2.1.5
+# PC Reviver v2.1.6
-Revive a PC killed by "PC Killer.bat" made by @YonatanReuevnIsraeli.
+Revive a PC killed by "PC Killer.bat" made by @YonatanReuvenIsraeli.

 ## Notes
 - Tampering with `"%windir%\System32"` or any parent directory(s) permissions may cause the user permissions reset in this batch file to not reset to Windows default.